avkonst/automodel/README.md

 - ✅ Support for all common PostgreSQL types
 - 🏗️ Generate result structs for multi-column queries
 - ⚡ Build-time code generation with automatic regeneration when YAML changes
-- 🎯 Advanced CLI with validation, dry-run, and flexible output options
+- 🎯 Advanced CLI with dry-run and flexible output options

 ## Quick Start